Fera-Maxwell/Evil-HyprDesktop/README.md

 # 2. CD into it
 cd Evil-HyprDesktop

-# 3. Run the INSTALL script
+# 3. Run the INSTALL script (If you get a "Permission denied" that means THE BLOOD MOON DOESN'T FIND YOU WORTHY...
+Or it's because it is not Executable, Run "chmod +x install.sh" to fix it)
 ./install.sh
 ```